DaWe1992/Applied_ML_Fundamentals/README.md

 * Please submit your solutions via Moodle (code assignments) as well as in printed form.
 * Only one member of the group has to submit the solutions.
 Therefore, make sure to specify the names of all group members.
 * Please refrain from submitting hand-written solutions (this also includes images of solutions), rather use proper type-setting software like LaTeX or other comparable programs.
-If you choose to use LaTeX you may want to use the .tex files located [here](https://github.com/DaWe1992/Applied_ML_Fundamentals/tree/master/03_tex_files/02_exercises).
+If you choose to use LaTeX you may want to use the .tex files located [here](https://github.com/DaWe1992/Applied_ML_Fundamentals/tree/master/03_tex_files/02_exercises) for your answers.
+* Code assignments have to be done in Python.
+Please submit a *.py* file (no jupyter notebooks, since jupyter notebooks do not allow for proper debugging).
+* The following packages are allowed: *numpy*, *pandas* (please ask beforehand, if you want to use a specific package not mentioned here).
+* Do not use already implemented models (e.g. from *scikit-learn*).

+**Grading**
 Your homework is going to be corrected and given back to you.
 Correct solutions are rewarded with a bonus for the exam which accounts to max. ten percent of the exam
 (corresponds to six points), if all solutions submitted are correct.
 Below you find the [function](https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/03_tex_files/03_img/bonus_point_function.png) which is used to compute the bonus as well as a legend which explains what the components mean: